North Country Civil War Round Table

 The North Country Civil War Round Table, sponsored by the St Lawrence County Historical Association, is an informal discussion group that centers on the Civil War period.
 Each meeting focuses on a particular topic related to the Civil War and emphasizes the North Country's role in that turbulent era.
 The Round Table is free and open to the pubic and light refreshments will be served.

-The Battles of the Wilderness and Spotsylvania Court House are the topics for discussion at the next SLCHA Civil War Roundtable on Sunday, April 27, 2 pm at the St Lawrence County Historical Association at the Silas Wright House.
+The Atlanta Campaign was a highly coordinated offensive devised by General US Grant to captured Atlanta, Georgia - the industrial, supply, and communications center of the Confederacy.
+Learn more about this strategic operation carried out by Union troops between May and September 1864 at the next SLCHA Civil War Roundtable on Sunday, September 28th at 2 pm at the St Lawrence County Historical Association at the Silas Wright House.
+Stanley Maine will lead a discussion of the Atlanta Campaign and the participating units from Northern NY including the 60th New York Volunteer Infantry.
 The North Country Civil War Roundtable is part of the St Lawrence County Historical Association's Commemoration of the 150th anniversary of the Civil War, which was fought from 1861-1865.
+Around 7,000 men from St Lawrence County enlisted to fight for the Union during the Civil War.

-The SLCHA Gift Shop is a great way to take home Civil War history with replica Confederate coins and books like New York's North Country and the Civil War and Life on the Homefront During the Civil War.
+The SLCHA Gift Shop is a great way to take some Civil War history home with replica Confederate coins and books like Gallantry in the Field: Potsdam and the Civil War and Life on the Homefront During the Civil War.
 SLCHA members receive a 10% discount on most items in the Gift Shop.

 The St Lawrence County Historical Association at the Silas Wright House is open Tuesday through Saturday noon to 4 pm, Friday noon to 8 pm.
 Admission to the museum is free; admission to the archives is free for members and children, $2.50 for college students, and $5 for the general public.The St Lawrence County Historical Association is located at 3 East Main Street, Canton.
 Parking is available in the back of the SLCHA, next to the museum's main entrance.